bleek42/bleek42/README.md

 **May 2013 - June 2017**
 * Balanced monthly profitability goals by solving Verizon Wireless client needs in a team-oriented retail store.
 * Cultivating a retail sales team with an excellent reputation amongst consumer & small business clientele in the community we serve.
-* Set the individual sale record for the entire sales region in 2016 with 22 new lines of service activations on a small business account, ensuring as seamless an experience as possible by successfully porting all clients numbers from a competing provider, totaling $35,000 in gross profit.
+* Set the individual sale record for the entire sales region in 2016 with 22 new lines of service activations on a small business account, ensuring as seamless an experience as possible by successfully porting all client numbers from a competing provider, totaling $35,000 in gross profit.

 ### *Education*